-Reconstruction – bone regeneration
+Reconstruction – bone regenerationBone reconstruction and regeneration

 in terms of future prosthetic reconstruction.
 The decision to use controlled bone regeneration is made after radiological analysis.
 Sometimes this necessity is revealed only during the procedure, as a routine X-ray examination does not always give a full clinical picture of the treatment field.
 Controlled bone regeneration is carried out mostly including implantation.
-Sometimes with very large bone defects and no potential stabilization, I perform bone reconstruction as a separate procedure, and implants are implanted only after bone tissue is formed – usually after 5~9 months.
+Sometimes, with very large bone losses and lack of potential stabilization, bone reconstruction is performed as a separate procedure, and implants are implanted only after the formation of bone tissue – usually after 5~9 months.
 Another indication for bone reconstruction is the extraction wounds after the teeth removed – especially when future-based implantological treatment is planned.
 The procedure itself consists in placing the biomaterial

 in the place of planned bone reconstruction and its appropriate formation.
 The whole is covered with a barrage collagen membrane and sewn.
 The use of resorbowal collagen dam membrane prevents epithelial cells from growing into biomaterial and allows bone tissue growth.
 Faqs:

 - How often is bone reconstruction necessary? – statistically, in 40% of implant procedures, guided bone regeneration is necessary.
 Its absence, despite indications, can cause deterioration of the implant's maintenance in the bone and reduce the contact surface of the implant – bone.